Justice Amy Coney Barrett argues Supreme Court isn't 'a bunch of partisan hacks'

 In the wake of a controversial decision on abortion rights, Supreme Court Justice Amy Coney Barrett says the highest court isn't politically driven.

-Supreme Court Justice Amy Coney Barrett expressed concerns Sunday that the public may increasingly see the court as a partisan..
+Supreme Court Justice Amy Coney Barrett defended the nation’s highest court over the weekend, saying that it “is not comprised..

-WRTV;s Alyssa Donovan reports.
-All the way to the Supreme Court.
-The high court makes a call about a dispute over COVID-19 vaccine..
+Supreme Court Justice Amy Coney Barrett on Sunday rejected claims that decisions by the high court are driven by political views at..